Spartakiad (Czechoslovakia): History

 The first Spartakiad took place in 1955, and was subsequently held every five years.
 The Spartakiad scheduled for 1970 was canceled in the wake of the Prague Spring and the beginning of normalization.
 Preparations for the 1990 Spartakiad were interrupted by the Velvet Revolution, but the event still took place as the "Prague Sports Games", albeit on a much smaller scale than the previous ones.

 The Spartakiads involved large numbers of people; for example, at the 1960 Spartakiad about 750,000 gymnasts from the whole country took part and over 2,000,000 spectators witnessed the event.
 The last major edition in 1985 saw around 160,000 people perform across fifteen demonstrations.

 Before each Spartakiad, local Spartakiads were held, with juries selecting the best gymnasts from each region for the national event.
 Men and women of all ages practiced and performed exercise routines.
 Appearance was originally mandatory for students and servicemen of the armed forces and police.
 During the Normalization years, it became more voluntary.

-The 1985 Spartakiad notably originated the Michal David pop song Poupata (Flower Buds), which remains popular in the Czech Republic today and inspired a 2011 film of the same name.
+The 1985 Spartakiad originated the Michal David pop song Poupata (Flower Buds), which became a major national hit and remains popular today.